merenlab/merenlab.org/_posts/anvio/2018-07-23-microbial-omics-workshop.md

 ### python

 Your Mac already came with python, but I would recommend isntalling a different python with brew.

+I also recommend installing the [jupyter notebook]().
+You can do that by running this

 ### anvi'o (and some dependencies)